samsung-cnct/k2/CONTRIBUTING.md

 * The version of kraken-lib you’re using
 * The expected behavior
 * The actual, incorrect behavior
+* Apply the label 'Bug'

 Search our [issue tracker](https://github.com/samsung-cnct/k2/issues) for existing issues (aka tickets) similar to yours.
 If you find one, please add your information to it as a comment.

 If you want to provide a patch with your bug report, please do by sending us a pull request (PR) as described in the section below.

+## Issue Labeling ##
+We use github issue labels to help us organize our workflow.
+As such, this section is for helping the kraken development team push work through in an orderly fashion.
+If you chose to help out by labeling, great!
+If not, we will do it during our bi-weekly backlog grooming meetings.

+### Required Labels ###
+All issues need to have one of 'Bug', 'Feature Request' or 'Research Spike' applied.
+This label should be applied by the person creating the issue at issue creation time.

+All issues need to have a 'priority-p[0-3]' label applied.  p0 is the most important and implies that kraken-lib is broken and should have someone assigned immediately.
+If you believe you have hit a p0 issue please link the issue into the #kraken slack channel (link at bottom of this page) so we can quickly triage.

+### Optional Labels ###
+#### Projects ####
+Some issues are a part of larger projects or program areas such as the creation of a new provider (eg. BareMetal, Azure), fully supporting multiple clusters being specified in a single config (multicluster support), CI, etc.  These labels are to ensure we are working effectively by targeting a specific larger goal and working towards completing the entire project.

+#### Help Wanted ####
+For any issue that is small in scope and does not require much knowledge of the kraken-lib codebase.
+These are a great place to get started.

+#### Needs Design ####
+This label should be applied to any issue which requires further analysis from an experienced kraken engineer and possibly a design proposal.
+This can be applied by anyone.
+We don't have a monitor for this label so if you are interested in working on an issue with this label (or have applied it) please ping the #kraken Slack channel for support.

 ## Contributing Code and Making Changes
 Before contributing code, please familiarize yourself with the [kraken codebase](https://github.com/samsung-cnct/k2cli) and our general guidelines below: